The LuViRA Dataset: Synchronized Vision, Radio, and Audio Sensors for Indoor Localization: Sensor Setup

-An Intel® RealSense™ D435i camera is used as a sensor for the vision system.
-Each snapshot of visual data includes an RGB image, left and right images (black and white images with depth information embedded in the images), a depth map, a point cloud, and IMU data.
-The IMU data is collected by two sensors: an accelerometer (accel) and a gyroscope (gyro).
-The camera is connected to an Ubuntu 18.04, i7 laptop with only USB-2 ports available.
-The features are captured by using Robot Operating System (ROS) and rosbag file format.
-The images, depth maps, and the IMU data are extracted as .png, .png, and .csv files respectively as a part of the post-processing step.
-The frequency of different features is chosen based on the maximum bandwidth of the USB-2 bus.
-Important to note is that since the left and right images have embedded depth information (with the help of a filter), using these images as stereo-based SLAM gives lower accuracy compared to non-filtered images.
-The effect of the rolling shutter camera is ignored since the camera is placed on top of a relatively stable robot and at a low speed.
+An \textit{Intel® RealSense™ D435i} camera connected to a laptop on the robot is used as the input for the vision system.
+Each snapshot of visual data includes an RGB or color image, left and right infrared images ( obtained by imagers), a depth map, a point cloud, and inertial measurement unit (IMU) data.
+The IMU data is collected by two sensors: an accelerometer and a gyroscope.
+The features are captured by using Robot Operating System (ROS) and rosbag (.bag) file format.
 A summary of all the features of the camera is given in Table \ref{tab:table_camera}.

-The mocap studio is decorated with posters and objects with different textures to enable feature extraction in vision-based localization.
-Some example decorations can be seen in Fig. \ref{fig:Decorations}.

-As can be seen from Table \ref{tab:table_camera}, different sensors in the camera have different snapshot rates.
-Thus, when these sensors will be used together, the data should be associated with each other based on their timestamps.
-An example code that uses the sensor with the lowest snapshot rate as a reference and maps the others using the smallest time difference between timestamps, is given with the dataset for reference.
-For future dataset creation, we suggest choosing the same fps for the RGB and infra cameras and depth map as well as the same frequency for accel, and gyro, if possible.
+The frequency of different features is chosen on the basis of the maximum bandwidth of the USB-2 bus on the laptop.
+For future dataset creation, we instead suggest choosing a common fps for the RGB, infra cameras and depth map, as well as a common frequency for accel, and gyro.
+This would simplify usage and a reduced fps would potentially allow higher resolution.

+While using these data, the effect of the rolling shutter camera can be ignored, since the camera is placed on top of a relatively stable robot moving at a low speed.
+The left and right imagers embed depth information to aid the generation of depth maps (with the help of a filter), and using these images in stereo-based localization algorithms might give lower accuracy compared to non-filtered images.
+The Mocap Studio is decorated with posters and objects with different textures to enable feature extraction in vision-based localization algorithms.
+Some example decorations can be seen in Fig.~\ref{fig:Decorations}.